topher-lo/datathon-starter-abandoned/README.md

 🛠️📊 Boilerplate code for an end-to-end data app using pandas, Streamlit, and Prefect.

+### Motivation
+I made this project with two aims.
+First, as starter code for my own data projects.
+Second, as a "learning-by-doing" project to gather and apply best-practices in pandas, data workflows, and statistics.
+As my work is primarily in causal machine learning, the boilerplate is slightly biased towards econometrics and user-driven data workflows.
+Nevertheless, by releasing this code, I hope it can be useful to others when they begin to build their own data app.

 ## ✨ Features
 - Boilerplate code for data tasks across the data pipeline (preprocessing, modelling, post-processing)
 - 5 common data tasks organised into individual functions (`retrieve_data`, `clean_data`, `transform_data`, `run_model`, and `plot_confidence_intervals`)